nikkilocke/CodeFirstWebFramework/contentFiles/Api.md

 ##### Summary

-See if a record exists by unique key
+See if a record exists by unique key.
+If it does, populate the supplied record from the one in the database.

 ##### Parameters